Subaru Outback manuals

 WARNING

-Check the fluid level on the outside of the reservoir.
-If the level is below “MIN”, add the recommended brake fluid to “MAX”.
-Use only brake fluid from a sealed container.
+Check the brake fluid level in Outback (BR) 2010-2015 monthly using the "MAX" and "MIN" level marks on the outside of the reservoir.
+If the fluid level is below "MIN," add the recommended brake fluid up to the "MAX" mark.
+Only use brake fluid from a sealed container for refilling purposes.

 READ NEXT: